Saiswa43/line-following-robot/README.md

 This project demonstrates the **simulation of a Line Following Robot** using **Arduino UNO** and **Proteus 8 Professional**.
 The robot uses **IR sensors** to detect a black line on a surface and adjusts its movement using a **motor driver module**.

-The simulation is built entirely in Proteus, and the control logic is written in Arduino's C-based language.
-This project is useful for learning how real-world line-following robots function using sensor-based input and motor control.
+The simulation is built entirely in Proteus, and the control logic is written in Arduino C++.
+This project is useful for learning how real-world line-following robots operate using sensor input and motor control logic.

 ---